CAFM-Connect/BIM-Profiles/ProfileFiles/BimProfil.CC.DIN277.EN.V1.0/README.md

-## Base classification of space types
+## Classification of rooms and their types of use according to DIN 277
 Classification of rooms and their type of use.

 Key | Value |